-Community Health and Wellness Practicums
+Community Health Practicums

-At the completion of the first year, students commit to one site and are mentored by third-year DPT students to successfully lead the program.
 This portion of the DPT curriculum provides an opportunity for the students to engage with clients in our local community as well as to provide peer mentorship to each other.

 Martin Luther King Mobility Clinics

-Each year to commemorate the life and contributions of Dr. Martin Luther King, the Institute's faculty and students hold clinics throughout the Chester area at community and residential locations.
-Third-year DPT students practice supervisory skills as they mentor first-year DPT students in the examination and evaluation of mobility equipment.
+Each year to commemorate the life and contributions of Dr. Martin Luther King, the Institute's faculty and students hold mobility clinics throughout the Chester area at community and residential locations.
+Second-year DPT students practice supervisory skills as they mentor first-year DPT students in the examination and evaluation of mobility equipment.
 Community residents can bring their mobility devices to the clinic for cleaning and basic maintenance.

 Faculty members coordinate and supervise the event, which occurs in conjunction with Widener University's Martin Luther King Day of Service.